Kurento/experiments/WebRTC/mute-tracks/README.md

 **C**. `RTCPeerConnection.removeTrack()` seems like the only solution which is currently well-supported by browsers and might provide the desired results.
 However, this is the option which brings more complexity to the table.

 One of the main requisites is to allow for almost-seamless switch between muted and unmuted states, and this introduces worries about how much time could be taken by both the media availability change and the SDP renegotiation, in the case of the method **C**.
-To explore this, this *mute-tracks* example code uses HTML and JavaScript to work with the corresponding browser API, in order to see how fast it is to change between modes.
+To explore that, this experiment uses HTML and JavaScript to work with the corresponding browser API, in order to see how fast it is to change between modes.
 It allows to use both methods **A**, **B**, and **C** to mute any or both of the audio and the video tracks.
 You can use this demo to see that in both Chrome and Firefox the time taken to swap tracks is almost negligible.